 Life really comes down to just two words, each offering distinctly differing worlds.
 Those two words are "yes" and "no".
 Sometimes, changing your life can be as simple as saying yes instead of no, and sometimes, no instead of yes.

 Our time in Panama City was spent doing a few things, mostly avoiding the heat, but a new rear tire and some time exploring.
 There was one exploration and a fun afternoon at an international food festival where we sampled food and talked to others.
-Eckart found the Austrian food booth and we ended up having a good time there.
+Eckart, a retired Austrian law enforcement official traveling with Peter, found the Austrian food booth and we ended up having a good time there.
 The Austrian ambassador was there, Brunhilda, and we had fun.
-She wanted a photo with the group of us, and while it was going on several people came over to shoot pics and video as well.
+She wanted a photo with the group of us, and while it was going on, several people came over to shoot pics and video as well.
 I'm sure they assumed we were of some fame (suckers!!!) but it was fun and we all laughed about it.

 A trip to the Miraflores locks and museum were in order and it was actually a fun experience seeing the operation.
 Our timing was good and we got to observe the Island Princess cruise ship come through, people waving and cheering both from the boat and the observers platform.